cyrusyong/itinerary_planner/README.md

 • Interactive map integration using the Google Maps API

-• Route optimization calculated using Dijkstra’s algorithm
+• Route optimization calculated using the Held-Karp algorithm

 • Project managed using a mock Agile workflow with Jira and GitHub
+<br><br>
 <br><br>
 **Developed by**: